T. M. Thomas Isaac

-Travancore Mathew Thomas Isaac (born 26 September 1952) is an Indian politician and economist, who served as the Minister for Finance and Coir of the Indian state of Kerala and a central committee member of the Communist Party of India (Marxist).
+Travancore Mathew Thomas Isaac (born 26 September 1952) is an Indian author and economist who was the Minister for Finance and Coir of the Indian state of Kerala.
+A central committee member of the Communist Party of India (Marxist), he has authored a number of articles on economics, planning and politics, has published in leading regional, national and international periodicals, presented lectures and papers in National and International Conferences and seminars.
+Isaac is the author of more than 50 books, both in Malayalam and English.

-He represented the Alappuzha constituency in the Kerala Legislative Assembly.
+He represented the Mararikkulam (2001 - 2011) and Alappuzha (2011 - 2021).
 During his tenure as a member of the Kerala State Planning Board, he was in charge of the Peoples Planning in Kerala.
 He also served as the Finance Minister of Kerala from 2006 to 2011 and 2016 to 2021.
+He was LDF Candidate in Pathanamthitta Lok Sabha Constituency at 2024 general election.

 Biography

 The son of T. P. Mathew and Saramma Mathew, Isaac obtained a PhD from the Centre for Development Studies.
 His PhD thesis is titled Class Struggle and Industrial Structure: A Study of Coir Weaving Industry in Kerala 1859 - 1980.
 While a student, he became involved in student politics, being involved with the Students Federation of India (SFI), an organisation which is politically linked with the Communist Party of India (Marxist).
 He has held posts in the SFI at college, district and state level.

 Isaac was a professor at the Centre for Development Studies, Thiruvananthapuram and has published a number of articles and books.

-Isaac is divorced from his wife Dr. Nata Duvvury who is currently a senior lecturer at National University of Ireland, Galway, Ireland.
+Isaac is divorced from his wife Nata Duvvury who is currently a senior lecturer at University of Galway.
 They have two daughters: Sara Duvisac, and Dora Duvisac.